Docker Image: NGINX with PHP FPM

 Image Tags

-- standard
+- static

-- The standard variant just includes the configuration options to make index.html and index.htm the index files.
+- The static variant just includes the configuration options to make index.html and index.htm the index files.
 Also sets the default directory to /app/public/.
 This is a great option for static sites.
 There is no PHP-FPM configuration in this variant.

 - tls

-- The TLS variant includes the same as the standard but with localhost certificates installed for TLS enablement.
+- The TLS variant includes the same as the static but with localhost certificates installed for TLS enablement.
 This variant is best used behind a load balancer or reverse proxy such as Traefik.
 Some security departments require back end communications to be secured which is what this variant is built for.

 - phpfpm

-- This variant has the same settings as the standard image but with the added configuration enabling FPM for php and adding the additional index file index.php.
+- This variant has the same settings as the static image but with the added configuration enabling FPM for php and adding the additional index file index.php.
 The requests are sent to a container with DNS name of php on port 9000.
 This works great with the djpic/php image.

 - phpfpm-tls

-- The final variant is a combination of both the phpfpm and tls variants.
+- The final variant is a combination of both the phpfpm and TLS variants.
 Again designed to be used when security departments require back end communications to be secured.

 How the image is built